Mario Gavranović: International career

 Gavranović represented Switzerland on U-21 level in 14 games and scored three goals.
 On 26 March 2011, he made senior team debut in the 0–0 draw with Bulgaria in a Euro 2012 qualifier.
 His first goals arrived in a brace scored in a 4–2 friendly win over Croatia on 15 August 2012.
 Gavranović was named in the final 23-man squad for the World Cup in Brazil on 13 May 2014.
 On 29 June, he sustained a serious knee injury in training, ruling him out for the rest of the World Cup and until early 2015.
 Gavranović was named in manager Vladimir Petković's 23-man Swiss squad for the 2018 FIFA World Cup in Russia.
 He played his first ever World Cup match in the second Group E match versus Serbia, entering at the start of the second half and giving an injury time assist which was finished by Xherdan Shaqiri for a 2–1 comeback win.
 Gavranović was named in Petković's 26-man squad for the UEFA Euro 2020.
 On 28 June 2021, he was substituted for Shaqiri in the 73rd minute of the Round of 16 match against France.
 He scored Switzerland's third goal, tying the score at 3–3.
 After extra time and a penalty shoot-out, Switzerland won 5–4 (with Gavranović successfully converting his penalty) and qualified for the quarter-finals.
-That was the first time in history that Switzerland progressed to the European Championship quarter-finals, and the first time since the 1954 FIFA World Cup that they progressed to quarter-finals of a major tournament.
+That was the first time since the 1938 FIFA World Cup that Switzerland progressed past a knockout round of a major tournament, and the first time since the 1954 FIFA World Cup that they progressed to the quarter-finals of a major tournament.

 On 15 September 2022, Gavranović announced his retirement from the Swiss national team, after eleven years and 41 appearances in the senior team.
 His last appearance was thus on 5 June 2022, in a 0–4 defeat to Portugal in the UEFA Nations League.

 Personal life

-Gavranović is of Bosnian Croat descent, hailing from Gradačac in Bosnia and Herzegovina.
+Gavranović was born in Lugano to Bosnian Croat parents, hailing from Gradačac in Bosnia and Herzegovina.
 As of 2016, Gavranović is married to Anita, a Bosnian Croat from Derventa.
 In May 2019, Anita gave birth to a baby girl whom they named Leonie.

-Gavranović is a polyglot; he speaks Croatian, Italian, French, German and English.